There’s something so cozy, festive and inviting about a holiday yule log! Especially one made of cake. 😋

 Homemade chocolate buttercream frosting (click for my recipe) is pretty easy to whip up and it’s so amazingly good.

 Yes, you can!
-If you forgot to pick up marshmallow fluff at the store, don’t worry.
-If you have marshmallows and corn syrup, then you can make your own.
-Here’s a recipe for homemade marshmallow fluff.
+If you forgot to pick up marshmallow fluff or frosting at the store, don’t worry.
+You can make your own.
+Here are two recipes for homemade marshmallow filling:

-You can also try this marshmallow flavored frosting:
+You can also try this store-bought marshmallow flavored frosting to save time:

-The texture is a bit different, more light and fluffy light frosting but still has that marshmallow flavor.
+This fluffy frost is not the same as marshmallow fluff.
+The texture is a bit different, more light and fluffy and is easier to spread and less sticky.
+It’s more like frosting but still has that marshmallow flavor.

 Or, just simply use vanilla frosting.
 All of these options are delicious so choose your favorite or just use whatever is handy.
 Remember, this is an easy and low stress cake! 😉